drachen2299/QUIZ-ard/README.md

 #### PostMVP

-- add second API for animations
+- add second API for animations and art assets
 - Use local storage to save user questions right or wrong for "items"(clues)

 ## Priority Matrix